Libera-Chat/libera-chat.github.io/content/_guides/memo.md

 weight: 61
 ---

-Libera.chat supports sending memos to users or channels using MemoServ.
-Memos may be sent to users or channels.
+Libera.chat supports sending memos to users or channel operators using MemoServ.
 You may send memos to offline users for them to read when they come online.

 Both the sender's nick and the target nick or channel name must be registered.
 See [Nickname registration]({% link _guides/registration.md %}) for more